datacamp-content-public/courses-sentiment-analysis-in-r-a-tidyverse-approach-charles-copley/slides/chapter_1_106a7c5fade7e64b6db58bda3e72ec16.md

 `@script`
-Previously we learned a little about sentiment analysis, and how it fits well with the tidyverse way of implementing data processing pipelines.
+Previously we learned about sentiment analysis, and specifically how it fits well with the tidyverse way of implementing data processing pipelines.
 In this video we will be teaching you about the very first step in a standard natural language processing pipeline: tokenization

 ---